 As the weather gets colder, your family is going to rely heavily on your home’s furnace to keep them warm and comfortable.
 You simply can’t do without it.
 Keep in mind, however, that it’s been sitting for a few months when the weather was warm.
-During that time, it may have developed a problem that affects its ability to work properly.
+During that time, it may have developed a problem that affects its ability to work properly and require furnace repair service.
 One of the most common problems is called short cycling which makes it difficult for the furnace to produce adequate heat, uses excessive energy, and may even damage the unit.

 What Is Short Cycling?